Tacoma Guitars: History

 Tacoma Guitars began as a division of Young Chang America in Tacoma, Washington that, starting in 1991, processed Northwest hardwood for export for piano soundboards.
 Sawmill general manager J. C. Kim persuaded Young Chang to build a guitar manufacturing plant nearby.
 For the first few years, the plant produced about 100 guitars a month for another guitar brand.
 In 1997, the Papoose and Chief models debuted at the 1997 winter Convention of the National Association of Musical Manufacturers (NAMM).
 That year, mass production of the unconventional Papoose model, the first sold under the Tacoma brand, also began.

 Tacoma subsequently developed ranges of guitars—some with conventional round sound holes, others with the paisley sound hole introduced on the Papoose (as the Wing Series).
 A recession in the Asian economy caused by the Avian Flu epidemic prompted Young Chang to sell the division to Kim in 1999.

+Sometime in the late 1990s, the budget brand Olympia started.
+They sold budget guitars at low prices.
+Models were made in Indonesia and China.